mittalsukrit/Mathematics-for-Finance/lectures/01-financial-systems.md

 It exists because:

-- Financial markets have grown too complex for pure intuition.
+- **Financial markets have grown too complex for pure intuition.**
+  With thousands of assets, interdependent risks, and global connections, human intuition alone cannot process the complexity.
+Mathematical models provide a structured way to understand these systems.

-- Asset prices evolve under uncertainty and randomness — precisely what mathematics formalizes.
+- **Asset prices evolve under uncertainty and randomness — precisely what mathematics formalizes.**
+  We don't know what Apple's stock will be worth tomorrow, but we can model the probability distribution of possible outcomes.
+This is where stochastic calculus, probability theory, and statistics become essential tools.

-- Computers allow simulation, optimization, and testing at massive scale.
+- **Computers allow simulation, optimization, and testing at massive scale.**
+  We can backtest strategies on decades of historical data, run Monte Carlo simulations with millions of scenarios, and optimize portfolios across thousands of assets—all in seconds.
+This computational power has transformed finance from an art to a science.

 </section>